Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions

-The resulting surface spectrum for the $\Delta_3$ pairing is shown in Fig.~\ref{fig:result}\hyperref[fig:result]{(b)}.
+The superconducting surface spectrum for the $\Delta_3$ pairing along the $\bar{\Gamma}\X\M\bar{\Gamma}$ path is shown in Fig.~\ref{fig:wpsc_ene}.
+Along the $\X\M$ line, the projected bulk spectrum remains gapless because symmetry-protected nodes exist on the bulk $\ky=\pi$ plane.
+Thus, among these momentum paths, we focus in the following on the $\bar{\Gamma}\M$ line, where the Majorana Kramers pairs coexist with gapless wallpaper fermion spectra.
+The corresponding spectrum along the $\bar{\Gamma}\M\bar{\Gamma}$ line is shown in Fig.~\ref{fig:result}\hyperref[fig:result]{(b)}.
+Hereafter, $k_\parallel$ denotes the momentum parameter along the $\bar{\Gamma}\M\bar{\Gamma}$ line, defined by $(\kx,\ky)=(k_\parallel,k_\parallel)$.
+With this convention, $k_\parallel/\pi=1$ at the $\M$ point.
 The wallpaper fermion branches that cross the Fermi level in the normal state remain gapless for $k_\parallel/\pi \sim$ 0.8 (1.2) and 0.9 (1.1) in the superconducting state, consistent with the symmetry-enforced point nodes along the $\bar{\Gamma}\M$ line.
 In addition, double Majorana Kramers pairs emerge at the $\M$ point, as expected from the nontrivial magnetic winding number $W[C_{2\mathrm{z}}]=4$.
+Thus, for the $\Delta_3$ pairing, two distinct kinds of gapless surface states coexist in the superconducting state.
 A salient feature is the presence of two types of hybridization: (i) between wallpaper fermions themselves for 0.8 (1.1) $< k_\parallel/\pi <$ 0.9 (1.2) and (ii) between wallpaper fermions and Majorana Kramers pairs for $0.9 < k_\parallel/\pi < 1.1$.
 As a consequence, the surface spectrum exhibits a characteristic \textit{double-twisted} structure along the $\bar{\Gamma}\M$ line.
-Such a spectral reconstruction is absent in conventional time-reversal-invariant topological superconductivity where the low-energy surface state is solely composed of Majorana Kramers pairs.
+Such a spectral reconstruction is absent in conventional time-reversal-invariant topological superconductivity, where the low-energy surface state is solely composed of Majorana Kramers pairs.
 The key ingredient is the persistence of crystalline-symmetry-protected wallpaper fermions in the superconducting state, which provides additional gapless channels that can hybridize with Majorana Kramers pairs.
+We note that the \textit{double-twisted} surface spectrum is not symmetry-enforced for arbitrary parameter sets.
+Rather, it appears in parameter regimes where the symmetry-protected wallpaper-fermion-derived gapless modes coexist at low energy with Majorana Kramers pairs.
+If the relevant wallpaper-fermion modes do not cross the Fermi level, or if the one-dimensional invariant on the MA line is trivial, the \textit{double-twisted} spectrum does not appear.
 Appendix~\ref{app:surface} summarizes the numerical results and theoretical discussions for the superconducting surface states for the other pairings.